 • decreased appetite.

-For any problems with the eyes in a newborn, you should immediately seek help from a doctor.
+If you have any problems with your newborn's eyes, you should immediately seek help from a doctor.
 You should not self-medicate, especially if the diagnosis has not been confirmed.

-The reasons for the development of conjunctivitis in a newborn baby are often associated with the process of childbirth.
-Any infectious diseases of the genital tract in a pregnant woman, if they were not cured in time, can cause the development of pathology in an infant.
+The reasons for the development of conjunctivitis in a newborn child are often associated with the birth process.
+Any infectious diseases of the genital tract in a pregnant woman, if they are not cured on time, can cause the development of pathology in the baby.

-However, even the full health of the mother, the sterility of the child and the careful care of the skin of the crumbs cannot protect him from this disease.
+However, even the mother’s complete health, the sterility of the nursery and careful care of the baby’s skin cannot protect him from this disease.

 The reasons for the development of conjunctivitis in a newborn are often associated with the following factors: